gap year Himalayas

 And very often, that quiet instinct pulling you towards travel, change or a break from routine is not really about running away from your life at all.
 Sometimes it is about wanting to feel more present in it again.

-Travel has a way of reminding people that there is still adventure, perspective, curiosity and possibility waiting for them outside the routines they have become stuck inside.
+It will remind you there is still a life of adventure, perspective, curiosity and possibility waiting for you outside of work and responsibility.
 Sometimes even a short break, a new environment or a different way of living for a while can help you reconnect with parts of yourself that have been buried underneath stress and responsibility for far too long.

 Have You Missed Your Chance To Travel?

 But that simply is not true.
+None of it.

 Travel does not stop being meaningful because you got older, built a career or created a more stable life for yourself.
 In fact, many people find that travelling later in life becomes even more rewarding because they understand themselves better, travel more intentionally and care far less about trying to impress anyone else.

+Travel is for everyone, at any stage of life.
 There is no expiry date on curiosity, adventure or wanting to experience more of the world.

 And no matter how established your life may have become, you have not missed your chance to step outside your routines, see something new and rediscover parts of yourself along the way.